aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## How to Get Actual Bounds of Shape in Points

-If you want the actual bounding box of the shape as rendered on the page, you can achieve this by using [NodeRendererBase.bounds_in_points](https://reference.aspose.com/words/python-net/aspose.words.rendering/noderendererbase/bounds_in_points/) property.
-The following code example demonstrates how to use this property.
+If you want the actual bounding box of the shape as rendered on the page, you can achieve this by using the [bounds_in_points](https://reference.aspose.com/words/python-net/aspose.words.rendering/noderendererbase/bounds_in_points/) property.

+The following code example shows how to use this property:

 {{< highlight python >}}
 doc = aw.Document()